Read the Conversation

 We prioritize continuous training, skill development, and new opportunities for employees.
 We offer evolving roles, allowing individuals to take on more responsibility or shift functions.
 This ensures our employees do not remain stagnant.
 We provide opportunities for frontline employees and leaders to work across different functions and business units, promoting growth and engagement.
 Collaboration is encouraged through various projects, including digital initiatives, AI/ML, cost efficiency, and quality improvement.
 These projects provide diverse opportunities for our talent to engage, innovate, and add value.

 People are the most critical part of any organization, including Zydus.
-With a younger workforce, we must go beyond what was done in the 1990s.
-Zydus's growth and innovation motivate our team.
+Zydus's journey of growth and innovation motivates our team.
 Launching pioneering products, like the first biosimilar for the first antibody-drug conjugate (ADC) and the first NCE in India, excites our teams and creates opportunities for groundbreaking achievements.
 This drive for innovation helps us retain and grow our talent.

 EF: What are you most proud of over the past few years?